 So here's that I'm thinking today.
 Look carefully in your personal cupboard and ...

 This story of a boy who appears to be the only person in a vast crowd who thinks about bringing some food to Jesus, also reminds us, that even when it is seemingly insignificant, to BRING WHAT WE HAVE!

 I studied to be a youth minister, and I ended up ministering to youth by teaching high school Spanish for 20 years.
+It is definitely NOT what I intended to do, but ...
 I'm okay with that.
 Thank you, God.
 I asked a slew of my closest lady-friends if they could think of a time in life when they didn't know they had much to offer, but God ended up using them in a big way ... and in general, the response was unanimous.
-Our God is a single-parenting, marriage-saving, career-surprising, family-saving, mountain-moving, sometimes-jokester deity.
+Our God is a single-parenting, marriage-saving, career-surprising, family-saving, mountain-moving (sometimes-jokester) deity.

-Do you know what I mean by jokester?
-I know a guy who was a ruffian-of-a-teenager-jail-bait-drug-addict that will definitely belt out a hearty GUFFAW when he tells that, "God must have said to an angel, 'Hey, watch this guy.
+You know what I meant by jokester, right?
+No disrespect intended at all.
+See, I know a guy who was a ruffian-of-a-teenager-jail-bait-drug-addict that will definitely belt out a hearty GUFFAW when he tells this short life-story: "God must have said to an angel, 'Hey, watch this guy.
 He thinks he's a loser.
 He's going to bring hundreds of souls to this kingdom.
-Want some popcorn?'"
+Want some popcorn?' "

 You guessed it.
-That guy is a missionary now.
+That guy is a full-time missionary.

 And now I will share with you some amazing life-does-a-U-turn because God is driving examples.
 All solicited, all very willing participants, not only in sharing, but in following a great God.

 This next story may seem unrelated, but as you guessed, it isn't.
 So let's take a moment to consider this little boy: